magento/knowledge-base/src/troubleshooting/general/index-is-locked-by-another-process.md

 ---
 title: Index is locked by another process
-labels: 2.x.x,Magento Commerce,index,troubleshooting
+labels: 2.x.x,Magento Commerce,index,troubleshooting,Adobe Commerce
 ---

-This article talks about a common indexing issue in Magento where the index is locked by another process and skipped.
+This article talks about a common indexing issue in Adobe Commerce where the index is locked by another process and skipped.

 ## Affected products and versions

-* Magento Commerce 2.X
+* Adobe Commerce 2.X

 ## Issue

-During a full reindex in your CLI, Magento gives you the error message: *'Index is locked by another reindex process.
-Skipping.'* In other words, when the process or the index type is locked then you cannot reindex that particular locked index type.
+During a full reindex in your CLI, Adobe Commerce gives you the error message: *'Index is locked by another reindex process.
+Skipping.'* In other words, when the process or the index type is locked, then you cannot reindex that particular locked index type.
 The reindex will always skip that index type.

 ## Cause